 This tool allows you to read and load output files from ECLIPSE reservoir simulator directly to Excel.

 Click on Toolbox button and choose Import Eclipse Results....
 Select the cases (.SMSPEC, .FSMSPEC files) you want to import and click Open.
 Each case will be imported in the current workbook as separate sheet with the name as case file and contain all data vector results in columns.

 Instead of creating a stand-alone petroleum engineering application, we decided to build upon the strengths of Excel and make it better tool for petroleum engineering calculation.
 Here’s how and why.

 Many say that Excel is a #1 tool for engineers.
-Everybody knows how to use it, hence the learing curve for addin is very shallow.
+Everybody knows how to use it, hence the learning curve for addin is very shallow.

-We are fans of simple calculations that allow the engineer to get a 90% answer quickly rahter than a laboreous effort to get a suposed 100% outcome.
+We are fans of simple calculations that allow the engineer to get a 90% answer quickly rather than a laborious effort to get a supposed 100% outcome.